 Check out the science gallery to create giant bubbles while you are on the inside, or dig up dinosaur bones like an archaeologist.
 Just make sure you leave enough time for all the activities!

-4-c.
-Take Advantage of Technology – Imaginia Playland
+8. Take Advantage of Technology – Imaginia Playland

 A newly refurbished technology-centric children’s center located in Emporium Mall, Imaginia Playland strives for a ‘learning through playing’ experience.
 There’s a thorough range of activities from art to strategic thinking for toddlers all the way to teens.